DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ### Davian’s Request
 Upon learning that the players have been sent to investigate the delayed wine shipments, Davian is glad to share the following information:

-* Three days before the players received Urwin’s request (see **K1a.
-Urwin’s Request** above), four druids of the Forest Folk invaded the Wizard of Wines and drove the Martikovs out.
+* Three days before the players received Urwin’s request (see [[#J1a.
+Urwin’s Request]] above), four druids of the Forest Folk invaded the Wizard of Wines and drove the Martikovs out.
 Davian and his family have hidden themselves away in this hidden cavern ever since.
 * The druids are accompanied by several dozen blights, created by the Gulthias Tree upon Yester Hill, as well as three **greater strix** created by the swamp-witch, Baba Lysaga, who dwells in Berez.
 The strix have been patrolling the skies, preventing the Martikovs from escaping.
 * Davian isn’t entirely sure why the druids attacked the winery, why they’re still inside, or why Baba Lysaga is assisting them.